swapUniba/graph-based-holistic-recommendations-bot/README.md

 # Telegram BOT for Graph-based Context-aware Holistic Recommendations

-This is the code of Telegram BOT in order to make usable our Graph-based, through by API.
+This is the code of Telegram BOT in order to make usable our Graph-based Holistic Recommendations.

 This BOT is currently hosted on Heroku at:
 ```